Hidden and Famous Sites in the Sacred Valley in Peru

 OLLANTAYTAMBO’S FIESTAS

 Ollantaytambo’s vibrant fiestas are a sight to behold, particularly the Fiesta de la Cruz, Corpus Christi, and Ollantaytambo Raymi (usually the Sunday after Cusco’s Inti Raymi).
-At Christmas, when locals dress decorative flowers and grasses on their hats, the Fiesta del Señor de Choquequilla celebrates the patron saint of Ollantaytambo for several days, coinciding with Pentecost (the seventh Sunday after Easter).
+At Christmas, when locals adorn their hats with decorative flowers and grasses, the Fiesta del Señor de Choquequilla celebrates the patron saint of Ollantaytambo for several days, coinciding with Pentecost (the seventh Sunday after Easter).

 A strategic location